 Basque Country, Spain – What You Should See And Do

 If you love food and enjoy trying new dishes, this area of northern Spain is the perfect place to visit.
 Internationally known for its culinary talent and great cooking traditions.
-Visitors of Basque Country will taste the famous “pintxos.”
-Small portions of food that you will see displayed in many bars, cafeterias, and restaurants.
+Visitors to Basque Country will taste the famous “pintxos.”
+You will see small portions of food displayed in many bars, cafeterias, and restaurants.
 You can get a pintxo when you go for a drink, and there are many to choose from.
-Chefs have made an art form pintxos.
-Some of the most popular ones include “tortillas” and small pieces of bread with different tops such as fish or “jamón.”
+Chefs have made an art form called pintxos.
+Some of the most popular ones include “tortillas” and small pieces of bread with different tops, such as fish or “jamón.”

 Basque Country has received more Michelin stars than any other community in Spain.
 The restaurants Arzak, Berasategi, and Subijana (Akelarre) have been awarded the highest possible recognition from this guide.
 All three have received a rank of 3 Michelin stars!
 This is only possible due to the outstanding schools dedicated to hospitality in Basque Country.
 Schools such as Gamarra, Leioa, or Aiala are some of the centers where the best chefs train.
 Most importantly, some of their students already have Michelin stars.